-Similar to the RISD’s first-year experience, students begin the program by focusing on Essential Fundamentals courses, which emphasize the practical skills needed to develop their ideas.
+Similar to RISD’s first-year experience, students begin the program by focusing on Essential Fundamentals courses, which emphasize the practical skills needed to develop their ideas.
 Working through a series of prompts, students are challenged through research, material and method exploration to develop work that reflects issues around creativity during times of uncertainty.

 From addressing the practical challenges of working with limited space and materials outside of a traditional studio, to learning how to find inspiration in the mundane, to developing and sustaining an active art-making practice, students will work independently and through peer connections to understand how constraints might inform exceptional outcomes.

-These courses focus on how best to express your ideas and concepts through impactful visual communication.
+Offered during the spring, fall and summer, these courses focus on how best to express your ideas and concepts through impactful visual communication.
 Additionally, you’ll strengthen connections to your own interests and passions by exploring the work of contemporary artists and designers.
 There will be demonstrations, lectures, presentations, critique, and feedback, all working to strengthen your core skills.

 Exploration in Design

 Design is a planning process and a way to create impact and expand ideas.
 In this class students investigate line, shape, color, value, pattern, texture, space and form.
 Experimentation with scale, transparency, transition and a variety of approaches allows students to create a personalized collection of studies and completed works.
 Students explore painting methods and materials such as gouache and acrylic; in addition, students may incorporate ink and basic printmaking techniques.
 From initial sketches to final projects, students develop a core practice to help in the success of current and future work.

 — Featured Topics course of choice

 — Visual and Critical Language